martijnmichel/nordvpn-linux/README.md

 ## Dependencies
 NordVPN CLI: Install the nordvpn-cli for your distro.
 More info is on their website.

+## Install
+Extract the zip file, go into the newly created dir and click on NordVPN Electron binary.

 ## Login
 Login to nordvpn is still required to go through the terminal.
 You can use the built-in terminal or your favorite os-terminal.
 Type: nordvpn login (enter your details after hitting enter)